docker/awesome-compose/nginx-golang-mysql/README.md

     ...
 ```
 The compose file defines an application with three services `proxy`, `backend` and `db`.
-When deploying the application, docker-compose maps port 80 of the proxy service container to port 80 of the host as specified in the file.
+When deploying the application, docker compose maps port 80 of the proxy service container to port 80 of the host as specified in the file.
 Make sure port 80 on the host is not already being in use.

 > ℹ️ **_INFO_**